 I have been motivated to present the current featured image and this revised re-post by the horrific actions being perpetrated upon innocent Ukrainians by one of the most vile killer apes in human history: Vladimir Putin.

 Once again, death and destruction are raining down upon innocents because in Ukraine a single, toxic, alpha human male is acting out what are—despite multiple millennia of prophet-driven efforts focused on enlightenment—unconscionable survival instincts implanted in our primate biology.

 The only difference between the three killer apes depicted in this post’s images and that of alpha males and their clans a million years ago is the sophistication of their weaponry and the refinement of strategies of terror, torture, and murder.
 These toxic males and their followers are nothing more than naked killer apes in suits behaving like male chimpanzees behaved in the Gombe War.

 As the linked Wikipedia article about the Gombe War summarizes …

 … chimpanzee societies, in their natural state, wage war.
 A 2018 study published in the American Journal of Physical Anthropology concluded that the Gombe War was most likely a consequence of a power struggle between three high-ranking males, which was exacerbated by an unusual scarcity of fertile females.

-Ostensibly, the current conflict in Israel is attributed to a court case about the eviction of Palestinian families in East Jerusalem and Israeli police clashes with Palestinians near the city’s al-Aqsa Mosque, but that’s just Mother Culture smearing lipstick all over the pig.
+Ostensibly, the conflict in Israel was attributed to a court case about the eviction of Palestinian families in East Jerusalem and Israeli police clashes with Palestinians near the city’s al-Aqsa Mosque; Putin’s contrivance is the totally false notion of purging Nazis from Ukraine; but in both instances those lame excuses are examples of alpha killer apes smearing lipstick all over the pig.